-- When you prepare the mashed potatoes, try to keep them from getting too runny, again, so the filling does not leak out of the mushrooms while cooking.
-I recommend to mash the potatoes very well first with a masher to remove as much of the lumps as you can.
-Then, add some almond milk a bit at the time until you reach a creamy texture that holds well together.
+- When you prepare the mashed potatoes, try to keep them from getting too runny, again, so the filling does not leak.
+Mash the potatoes first with a masher to remove as much lumps as you can and then, add some plain almond milk, 1 tbsp at the time, until you reach a creamy texture, but that still holds well together.

 - You can stuff the mushrooms using a spoon, but it is so much easier (and the result looks better) to use a plastic bag.

-I hope you liked these stuffed mushrooms as much as I do!
-If you try them, please leave a comment below to let me know how they turned out.
+I hope you liked these vegan stuffed mushrooms as much as we do!
+If you try them, please leave a comment below and rate the recipe to let me know how they were.

 - 1 tbsp nutritional yeast

-- Cook the potatoes in boiling water until they are cooked through, about 20 minutes.
-Drain them well.
+- Boil the potatoes until they are cooked through, about 15-20 minutes.
+Drain well.

-- While the potatoes are cooking, remove the stems from the mushrooms and gently remove their gills.
-Set the mushrooms aside for later and chopped the stems in small pieces.
+- While the potatoes are cooking, remove the stems from the mushrooms.
+Set the mushrooms aside and dice the stems.

-- Stuff the mushrooms with the mashed potatoes mix and put them on the parchment paper (see tips in the blog).
-Keep going until you filled all the mushrooms.
+- Stuff the mushrooms with the mashed potatoes mixture and transfer them on the parchment paper.
+Keep going until you filled all the mushroom cavities.

 - Cook in the oven for 20-25 minutes or until the mushrooms are tender (time will depend on the size of the mushrooms).
 Eat right away.